moorepants/eme150a/content/pages/syllabus.rst

 student must turn in a *unique* solution.
 Keep in mind that actually doing all of the homework yourself is critical for learning and passing the course.

-The first project will be an individual project but have elements of collaboration built in.
-The second project will be a group effort but also include individual evaluation based on peer evaluations.
+The first part of the project will be an mostly individual but have elements of collaboration built in.
+The second part of the project will be a group effort but also include individual evaluation based on peer evaluations.

 Textbook
 ========